 Note: You can grab a spoon any time you’re in a pinch, but it only removes a fraction of the amount of gunk that a tongue scraper can.
 And, tongue scrapers aren’t as bad on the gag reflex.

-And if you’re only brushing your tongue instead of scraping your tongue, consider this: tongue scraping removes 75% more of odor-causing bacteria versus brushing.
+And if you’re only brushing your tongue instead of scraping your tongue, consider this: tongue scraping removes 75% more odor-causing bacteria versus brushing.

 Nothing cleans the tongue like Oxyfresh Tongue Scrapers.
 They’re designed to really get into those ridges and remove more gunk, giving you longer lasting fresh breath protection.

 Oolitt® Elite Tongue Scraper: Uniquely designed to provide dual-action and double the effectiveness over other tongue cleaners.
 Clinical Research Associates (CRA) has rated the Oolitt® Elite as one of the most favorable tongue cleaners in the dental industry.
-Ideal for people with halitosis and who prefer the convenience of one-handed tongue cleaning.
+Ideal for people with halitosis and those who prefer the convenience of one-handed tongue cleaning.
 More information...

 Oolitt® Tongue Scraper: This tongue cleaner is clinically proven to be the #1 brand in the dental market.
 A patented, ripple edge has been carefully designed to ensure maximum comfort and function.
 Bend this flexible tongue scraper as needed to remove stinky tongue bacteria.
 Simple and easy to use.
-Available in singles or 50-pack so the whole family can have fresh breath.
+Available in singles or a 50-pack so the whole family can have fresh breath.
 More information...